-A typical theoretical approach to explain gender differences in attitudes towards the environment considers gender roles and socialization (Zelezny et al. 2000).
+A typical theoretical approach to explain gender differences in attitudes towards the environment considers gender roles and socialization (Zelezny et al., 2000).
 Socialization theory asserts that behaviour and attitudes can be predicted from the process of socialization and that individuals are shaped by the context of cultural norms and expectations for their gender.
 Women across cultures are socialized to be more expressive, to have a greater concern for caregiving, to be more interdependent, compassionate, nurturing, cooperative and helpful (Han et al., 2011; Jain and Kaur, 2006; Shen and Saijo, 2008).
 Men, by contrast, are socialized to be independent and competitive (Eagly, 1987).
-As such, the differences in socialization could be reflected in attitudes towards the environment (Pauw and Petegem, 2010).
+As such, the differences in socialization could be reflected in attitudes toward the environment (Pauw and Petegem, 2010).
 This approach helps us to identify our next hypotheses:

-H2a.
-Women buy pesticide-free fruits/vegetables more often than men.
+H2a: Women buy pesticide-free fruits/vegetables more often than men.

-- H2b.
-Women recycle more often than men. - H2c.
-Women avoid environmentally harmful products more often than men. - H2d.
-Women reduce driving for environmental reasons more often than men. - H2e.
-Women save water for environmental reasons more than men.
+H2b: Women recycle more often than men.

+H2c: Women avoid environmentally harmful products more often than men.

+H2d: Women reduce driving for environmental reasons more often than men.

+H2e: Women save water for environmental reasons more than men.

+Analysis of the predictors of five